Nestlé Tutbury: Coffee production

 In the 1970s Nestlé had around 50% of the UK coffee production.
 Nestlé introduced instant coffee to the UK in 1939.
 Until the late 1980s, most instant coffee in the UK was made with Robusta coffee, and the spray drying process.

+In 1984 it was making 44% of the coffee drank in the UK, and made Nesquik.
+In 1994 it produced enough for around 45 billion cups of coffee.
 In 2000, Nestlé had a 56% share of the UK's £650m coffee production.

 Nestlé España have Nestlé's largest European coffee factory in Girona (Gerona) in the east of Spain, near the French border.

 All of Nestlé's UK and Ireland coffee production was moved to the site in 2014, increasing 400 jobs.